evgenyneu/FortranFromPython/README.md

 ## Generate Python module from Fortran code

-Change to the `fortran` directory and build a Python extension module:
+Change to the `fortran` directory of this FortranFromPython repository that you cloned and build a Python extension module:

 ```
 f2py -c -m add_two_numbers add_two_numbers.f90